BlueBlood-dev/RazorPagesApp/README.md

-First tries to build a web-app using ASP.NET + EF + RP techs.
+First tries to build a web-app using ASP.NET Core + EF + RP techs.